Blog

 It’s worth noting that the financial sector was the most breached industry in 2023, accounting for a staggering 27% of all breaches.
 With such high stakes, understanding what types of data need classification is crucial for safeguarding against threats and maintaining compliance.

-Why is it important for financial organisations to classify data?
+Why is it important for financial organisations to classify data, particularly in SaaS?

 Data classification is necessary for financial institutions because it helps minimise the risk of data breaches, a major concern in an increasingly dangerous cyber landscape, especially as the financial sector is the most targeted and breached industry.